alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 %}

 We know the length of this line (which I'll denote $L$) and the number of sides.
-Let's assume we also know the centre of rotation, which I'll mark with a blue circles.
+Let's assume we also know the centre of rotation, which I'll mark with a blue circle.
 We need to work out the coordinates of the start and end points of this line, which I'll mark with blue dots.

 {%